 - Suppression settings

 You can choose to not get alerts on specific users or actions by adding a suppression.
-For additional information on suppressing alerts, please review How do I Suppress an Alert? article.
+For additional information on suppressing alerts, see How do I Suppress an Alert?.